tamewild/egui_cosmic_text/README.md

 There are rough edges to it right now, which will hopefully get better over time.

-If you don't want to use the widget feature, you can use the library to draw text using cosmic text with the provided texture atlas (based on [glyphon](https://github.com/grovesNL/glyphon)).
+If you don't want to use the widget feature, you can use the library to draw text using cosmic text with the provided texture atlas (based on [glyphon](https://github.com/grovesNL/glyphon)'s implementation).
 Drawing colored emojis, RTL, etc., is supported.

 #### Widget Features
 - Colored emojis